1337tester/SolarSoundBytes/notes/renewable-energy-search-terms.md

 # Search Terms to collect articles to compare with tweets

-- Renewable Energy
-- Energy Storage
+- '"Renewable Energy" OR "Energy Storage"'

 ## possible extension of search terms